xitiomet/irc-gpt-bot/README.md

-            "server": "127.0.0.1",   // Server to connect to "contextDepth": 5,       // How much history to provide chatGPT for context "systemPreamble": "Only respond in l33t speak",  // Some rules for chatGPT to follow "port": 6667,            // IRC Port
+            "server": "127.0.0.1",   // Server to connect to "contextDepth": 5,       // How much history to provide chatGPT for context "systemPreamble": "Only respond in l33t speak",  // Some rules for chatGPT to follow "definitionServer": "https://...", // A url for providing dynamic context to the systemPreamble "port": 6667,            // IRC Port
             "secure": false,         // Does this server require a secure connection "greet": false,          // Should the bot greet people joining the channel?